It's interview season, so if you're reading this you're probably preparing for your business school interview.

 Tell me about yourself

-Your answer should be about 1.5 to 2 minutes.
-Include:
+Your answer should be about 1 to 2 minutes.
+Things you can include:

 - Where you're from.
 Unless you’re from a well-known city, say “I’m from X, a city in the middle of China,” or wherever it is.
 Make sure to say the name clearly and slowly.